shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

 - **`Balance`** for `price` (this comes from `pallet_balances::Config` we've exposed to our pallet's `Config` trait)
 - **`Gender`** for `gender` (we're going to need to create this!)

 We also use the derive macro to include [various helper traits][prelude-traits-rustdocs] for using our struct.
-Our struct will look like this (**replace ACTION #1 in your working codebase with it**):
+Our struct will look like this (**replace ACTION number 1 in your working codebase with it**):

 ```rust
 // Struct for holding Kitty information.